 - Penetration injury

-After a head and brain injury, a person may experience a variety of symptoms, including but not limited to:
+After a brain injury, you may experience a variety of symptoms, including, but not limited to:

 - Loss of consciousness

 - Vision changes